Social protection of the business manager

 The manager does not contribute to the insurance that covers accidents at work and occupational diseases.

-Thus, in the event of an illness or an occupational disease, he is entitled to the benefits applicable in the event of illness at the same rates and under the same conditions.
+Thus, in the event of accident at work or occupational disease, he is entitled to sickness benefits at the same rates and under the same conditions.
 However, it has the possibility to subscribe to a individual voluntary insurance with its primary health insurance fund using the following form and package leaflet:

 Self-employed: application for individual voluntary insurance AT/MP